-- Q: How does Li Lun plant the rice grains? - A: he finds sticks and reeds for the bottom of the rock hole he chooses, which must not be too shallow or too exposed and must have sunshine; then he mixes the soil with bird droppings and puts this over the reeds; he puts each grain in the ground and marks the spot with a gull feather, covers the soil with his jacket to ward off gulls, and waters the rice with his gourd - Q: What does Li Lun make during the rain? - A: he builds a rock bench, then makes a girl-who-sweepsclear-the-weather doll
+- Q: How does Li Lun plant the rice grains? - A: he finds sticks and reeds for the bottom of the rock hole he chooses, which must not be too shallow or too exposed and must have sunshine; then he mixes the soil with bird droppings and puts this over the reeds; he puts each grain

+- Q: What does Li Lun make during the rain? - A: he builds a rock bench, then makes a girl-who-sweepsclear-the-weather doll